 - Stress vests or anxiety jackets act in a similar way to swaddles for babies and can help dogs feel safe and secure.

-- There are a number of stress reducing supplements, foods and treats on the market, typically containing calming ingredients like vitamin B1, tryptophan, chamomile and ginger.
+- There are a number of stress reducing supplements, dog foods and dog treats on the market, typically containing calming ingredients like vitamin B1, tryptophan, chamomile and ginger.

 Dogs are incredibly sensitive to behavioural cues from their owners so it’s very important that you act and ideally feel calm and collected when the fireworks begin.
 It’s also imperative that you resist the temptation to soothe your dog as that will just reinforce the idea that there is something to be afraid of.
 The best approach is just to carry as normally as possible.